Taiwan president praises 'heroic' pilots who intercepted Chinese jets

 The air force also put on display its new Wan Chien air-to-ground cruise missiles that entered service in 2018 and can be fired from IDFs at targets about 200 km (125 miles) away, putting Chinese facilities or approaching ships in their sights.

-Unusually, Chinese aircraft last week breached the mid line of the Taiwan Strait, an unofficial barrier for combat aircraft of both sides, although they have not flown over mainland Taiwan.
+Unusually, Chinese aircraft last week breached the mid line of the Taiwan Strait, an unofficial barrier for combat aircraft of both sides, though they have not flown over mainland Taiwan.

-On Monday, China's foreign ministry said the line did not exist, provoking condemnation from Taiwan Foreign Minister Joseph Wu.
+On Monday, China's foreign ministry said the line did not exist, drawing condemnation from Taiwan Foreign Minister Joseph Wu.

-In Taipei on Tuesday, Wu called the line an important "symbol" for avoiding military clashes, and urged other countries to condemn China.
+In Taipei on Tuesday, Wu called the line an important "symbol" for avoiding military clashes.

 "We demand the international community strongly condemns China's words and actions and demand the Chinese government stops everything that it has been doing," he added.